yukikongju/CyberSecurityTraining/OverTheWire/Narnia/level0-8.md

 - bufferoverflow with `scanf`: we can overwrite the stack if there is discrepencies between array length and input (level0)
-- we can find shellcode at [exploit-db](https://www.exploit-db.com/shellcodes/50751)
+- we can find shellcode at [exploit-db](https://www.exploit-db.com/shellcodes/50751) or at [shell-storm](https://shell-storm.org/shellcode/index.html)

 ### Level 0